machbase/machbase-neo/docs/tutorials/raspi-server.md

 ### Write data

 Execute `dht.py` and redirect its output to `machabse-neo shell import`.
-Import command accepts csv format as default and continuously write to the specified table (here `example`).
+Import command accepts csv format by default and keep writing incoming line by line to the specified table (here `example`) until it reaches to the EOF.

 ```sh
 python dht.py | ./machbase-neo shell import example